WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 This section assumes transport discovery and configuration has been handled elsewhere.

 Upon connection, the connector must send a hello frame which establishes the protocol version and includes some descriptive metadata about the script as well as a preconfigured nonce called a cookie.
-These fields allows the wallaroo worker to determine if it belongs with to the application or cluster and if so, how to route messages.
+These fields allows the Wallaroo worker to determine if it belongs with to the application or cluster and if so, how to route messages.

 The cookie is optional and can have it's length set to zero if you haven't configured one somewhere <sup>C0</sup>.
 This will be default for easy development but it'll be encouraged to be used in a deployed cluster to prevent accidental and unwanted connections from being made, especially in the case where more than one cluster may be run.
 It is not a strong security mechanism by itself but designing by the rule of defense in depth, this becomes a reasonable mitigation.